fieldtrip/website/getting_started/ctf.md

     event = ft_read_event('Subject01.ds')

 This automatically reads the events from the trigger channels, from the class file and from the marker file and combines them in a single uniform representation.
-On the tutorial dataset it returns the following event structur
+On the tutorial dataset it returns the following event structure:

     event =